fazilsubair/fazilsubair/ReadMe.md

 - hey, myself Fazil Subair
-- currently pursuing my degree in computer science and engineering.
+- currently working as a cyber security analyst.
 - loves to be a part of the community